aav-antonov/HashCode-2021/README.md

 I was third in this <a href="https://www.kaggle.com/competitions/hashcode-2021-oqr-extension/leaderboard" target="_blank">competition</a>.
 However, this code is an improved multi-GPU version of my solver and it will by far surpass the winning solution.

 ## Compilation an usage

+Installation requirements: cuda ,boost.
+Obviusly to run GPU solver you need to have GPU device better with memory at least 3 gigs.

 Clone this repo, cd to the repo folder and compile the code by running in the command line:

 >make